-A threadFlow object MAY contain a property named message whose value is a message object (§3.9) relevant to the thread flow.
+A threadFlow object MAY contain a property named message whose value is a message object (§3.11) relevant to the thread flow.

+initialState property

+A threadFlow object MAY contain a property named initialState whose value is an object (§3.6) each of whose property values is a multiformatMessageString object (§3.12) that represents the initial value of a relevant item prior to the first location in the thread flow.
+This property, together with threadFlowLocation.state (§3.38.9), enables a SARIF viewer to present a debugger-like “watch window” experience as the user traverses a thread flow.

+This property SHOULD NOT include items whose values remain constant throughout the thread flow.
+Such items SHOULD be stored in the immutableState property (§3.37.5).

+For details of how properties within a “state” object are represented, see EXAMPLE 1 in §3.38.9.

+immutableState property

+A threadFlow object MAY contain a property named immutableState whose value is an object (§3.6) each of whose property values is a multiformatMessageString object (§3.12) that represents the value of a relevant item that remains constant throughout the thread flow.

+EXAMPLE: In this example, immutableState holds the value of a global variable that remains constant throughout the thread flow.

+{ # A threadFlow object.

+"immutableState": {

+"MaxFiles": {

+"text": "1000"

+}

+}

+}

 locations property

-A threadFlow object SHALL contain a property named locations whose value is an array of one or more codeFlowCodeLocation objects (§3.34).
+A threadFlow object SHALL contain a property named locations whose value is an array of one or more threadFlowLocation objects (§3.38).
 Each element of the array SHALL represent a single location visited by the tool in the course of producing the result.
-This array does not need to include every location visited by the tool, but the elements that are present SHALL occur in the order that the tool visited them.
-The elements do need to be unique within the array.
+This array does not need to include every location visited by the tool, but the elements that are present SHALL occur in the execution order that demonstrates the problem.
+The elements do not need to be unique within the array.

 NOTE: The locations array might include multiple identical elements if, for example, the analysis tool simulated the execution of a loop in the course of producing the result.